vladanan/mega-increment/README.md

 <h2 id="PublicAPI">Public API</h2>

 This project includes public API with same functions as extension.
-You can see the MACf API Documentation at: https://vezbamo.vercel.app/api/mi/pad or at [GitHub](https://github.com/vladanan/mega-increment/blob/master/PublicAPIDocs.md).
+You can see the MACf API Documentation at [GitHub](https://github.com/vladanan/mega-increment/blob/master/PublicAPIDocs.md).

 [Back to Contents](#Contents)